Instance-JS/Instance/docs/tags.md

 new Wbr() for <wbr>
 ```

-## Annotated Table of Tags when case `default-acronym` is specified.
+## 2. Annotated Table of Tags when case `default-acronym` is specified.

+This naming convention applies case #1, but with modifications to acronyms only.

 >Rule of thumb: A tag is classified as an 'acronym' if either:
 >